NVIDIA/MinkowskiEngine/README.md

 ### Python virtual environment

-Like the anaconda installation, make sure that you install pytorch with the the same CUDA version that `nvcc` uses.
+Like the anaconda installation, make sure that you install pytorch with the same CUDA version that `nvcc` uses.

 ```
 # Latest TBB